 - Participants became more aware of the ‘positives’ or opportunities of conflict and were able to distinguish responses to violence, which gave them more possibility to choose a response, rather than acting unconsciously. (“when pain is not transformed it is transferred” one group wrote, and “we need to integrate the knowledge of conflict in society”).

-- Participants reflected on authority after the video of the Milgram Experiment.
+- Participants reflected on authority after a video of the Milgram Experiment.
 They wondered why people obey.
 Some realized we are thought obedience from a very young age and that this can be problematic.

 - Participants understood that communicating one’s feelings and needs can create more understanding between people and potentially impact a conflict positively.
 They considered it a useful skill, but one that takes time to master.
-It was insightful to see the different needs and strategies.

 - Participants were happy to learn about social change roles, to see what role they take and what the pros and cons are.
 Sources of power, money, man-power, threat power etc,, and methods to counter these were considered useful.
-They also found the information of social movements helpful, particularly the point that a movement can give up when they perceive failure, but can be succesful when they continue working for their cause.
+They also found the information of social movements helpful, particularly the point that a movement can give up when they perceive failure, but can be successful when they continue working for their cause.

 - Participants saw that it was difficult to meet everyone’s needs and appreciated the flexibility of the trainers and their ‘receptiveness’.